 #8 Dynatrace

-Dynatrace Software Intelligence Platform is a network, application, and infrastructure monitoring are all included in the all-in-one monitoring platform, which also includes AIOps, digital experience management, and digital business analytics.
+Dynatrace Software Intelligence Platform is a network, application, and infrastructure monitoring platform that includes AIOps, digital experience management, and digital business analytics.

 #9 LogicMonitor

-SaaS-based data center monitoring of physical, virtual, and cloud-based IT infrastructures is offered by LogicMonitor.
-Performance monitoring, historical trending, reporting, and email/SMS alerting are all features of the software that help IT employees be forewarned of potential problems before they have a chance to disrupt operations.
+LogicMonitor offers SaaS-based data center monitoring of physical, virtual, and cloud-based IT infrastructures.
+Performance monitoring, historical trending, reporting, and email/SMS alerting are all features of the software that help IT employees be forewarned of potential problems before they can disrupt operations.

-From a single web-based panel, LogicMonitor offers pre-configured out-of-the-box monitoring for the majority of suppliers of switches, routers, firewalls, load balancers, servers, applications, databases, VoIP systems, and storage.
+From a single web-based panel, LogicMonitor offers a pre-configured, out-of-the-box monitoring tool for most suppliers of switches, routers, firewalls, load balancers, servers, applications, databases, VoIP systems, and storage.

 #10 Monitis